Tag Archives: Root River Trail

 Explore Minnesota’s paved and surface bike trails

 With more than 4,000 miles of paved Minnesota bike trails, the state has become a world-renowned bicycle touring destination for all to enjoy.
-Making considerable strides in connectivity, so in some areas of the state, you can pedal your bike fifty to a hundred and fifty miles without leaving the trail.
+Making considerable strides in connectivity, so in some areas, you can pedal distances of up to one hundred and fifty miles without leaving the trail.
 For example, in southeastern Minnesota, the Root River Trail connects to the Harmony-Preston trail for 60 miles of scenic enjoyment.
-As you plan your next adventure, look through the following list of Minnesota bike trails for miles of fun memories.
-More maps are available in the Minnesota Bike/Hike Guide for your riding pleasure.
+In central Minnesota, the Central Lakes Trail connects to the Lake Wobegon Trails for over 120 miles of Rail-to-Trail touring pleasure.

 It’s fun riding with friends on all the Minnesota Bike Trails